 You’ll experience life in an African family and will get a feel for the challenges that many young people in this continent face.
 Work is 28 hours per week spread over 5 days and you will get a completion certificate at the end of your time in Uganda.

 This project has 58 reviews (at the time of writing) and feedback is very positive so you can travel safely in the knowledge that the role should match the description.
 You’ll be part of a project which is trying to build sustainable education for children in Sanawari village, located in the north of the beautiful East African country of Tanzania.

-The role involves teaching sports and languages, whilst working five hours per day.
-You’ll get a bed and three meals per day but will need to pay $10 per day extra to cover the cost of this, a very reasonable sum compared to many volunteering projects in Africa but is still something to consider as most Worldpackers work exchange placements do not require this.
+The role also involves teaching sports and languages, whilst working five hours per day.
+You’ll get a bed and three meals per day but will need to pay $10 per day extra to cover the cost of this.
+That’s a reasonable sum compared to many volunteering projects in Africa but is still something to consider as most Worldpackers work exchange placements do not require this.

 Staying in Tanzania, this is another program which will offer you the chance to make a real difference and play a positive social role for some of those most in need.
 The work can involve both counselling and more general classes such as teaching everything from arts and crafts to sports.

-The additional daily fee is $15 but you get plenty for that including three meals per day, language lessons and use of bicycles to explore during your days off, as well some discounts on tours in the local area.
+The additional daily fee is $10 but you get plenty for that including three meals per day, language lessons and use of bicycles to explore during your days off, as well some discounts on tours in the local area.

-Which countries have the most opportunities on Worldpackers?
+Which countries have the most volunteering opportunities on Worldpackers?

 Based in São Paulo, it’s perhaps no surprise that Brazil is the country with the most Worldpackers opportunities.
-However you can find options in all four corners of the world, with India, Spain, USA and Ecuador those with the next highest number of options.
+However you can find options in all four corners of the world with Mexico, Spain, USA and Tanzania those with the next highest number of options.